forestryio/forestry.io/hugo/content/blog/what-are-instant-previews.md

 ---
 title: What are Instant Previews?
-description: ''
+description: People can now have an immediate preview of the website they are editing in Forestry CMS.
 date: 2019-02-05 17:00:00 +0000
 authors:
 - Sebastian Engels
 publishdate: 2019-02-05 17:00:00 +0000
 expirydate: 2030-02-05 04:00:00 +0000
-headline: ''
+headline: Get instant feedback on your changes
 textline: ''
 images: []
 categories:
 - CMS
-tags: []
+tags:
+- hugo
+- jekyll
+- vuepress
+- gatsby
 cta:
   headline: ''
   textline: ''